cwm4030/Variable_Security_Language-VSL/README.md

 ## How to Install and Use
 ### Windows
 1. Download the Windows binaries from releases.
-2. Download Windows terminal from the Microsoft Store (The default cmd and powershell applications are notoriously awful).
+2. Download Windows terminal from the Microsoft Store (Makes instruction comparable to other operating systems).
 3. Create a vsl file such as 'main.vsl'.
 4. Enter either some example code or code for a new program.
 5. In the directory of the binary files and source file type './vsl_compiler main.vsl' in your terminal to compile program.
-6. In the directory of the binary files and source file type './cmvm program' in your terminal to run the program.
+6. In the directory of the binary files and source file type './vsl_vm program' in your terminal to run the program.

 ### Linux
 1. Download the Linux binaries from releases.
 3. Create a vsl file such as 'main.vsl'.
 4. Enter either some example code or code for a new program.
 5. In the directory of the binary files and source file type './vsl_compiler main.vsl' in your terminal to compile program.
-6. In the directory of the binary files and source file type './cmvm program' in your terminal to run the program.
+6. In the directory of the binary files and source file type './vsl_vm program' in your terminal to run the program.

 ### Mac
 1. Download the Mac binaries from releases.
 3. Create a vsl file such as 'main.vsl'.
 4. Enter either some example code or code for a new program.
 5. In the directory of the binary files and source file type './vsl_compiler main.vsl' in your terminal to compile program.
-6. In the directory of the binary files and source file type './cmvm program' in your terminal to run the program.
+6. In the directory of the binary files and source file type './vsl_vm program' in your terminal to run the program.

 ### Install and Use Tutorial Video
 [Tutorial Video](https://youtu.be/8Jw80VwTHbQ)